Jonny Buckland

 Jonathan Mark Buckland (born 11 September 1977) is a British musician and songwriter.
 He is best known as the lead guitarist and co-founder of the rock band Coldplay.
-Raised in Pantymwyn, he started to play guitar at an early age, taking inspiration from groups such as My Bloody Valentine, the Stone Roses and U2.
+Raised in Pantymwyn, Wales, he started to play guitar at an early age, taking inspiration from groups such as My Bloody Valentine, the Stone Roses and U2.
 His compositions are noted for being sparse and delicate, using delay pedals and slide bars with a timbre that led to comparisons to the Edge.

 Buckland has a 2:1 degree in mathematics and astronomy from University College London, where he formed Coldplay along with Chris Martin, Guy Berryman and Will Champion.
 The band signed with Parlophone in 1999, finding global fame with Parachutes (2000) and subsequent albums.
 He received a total of seven Grammy Awards and nine Brit Awards as part of Coldplay.
 Having sold more than 160 million records worldwide, they are the most successful group of the 21st century.

 Early life

 Jonathan Mark Buckland was born on 11 September 1977 in Islington, London, England.
 He is the second child of John Buckland, a former teacher at Holywell High School, and his wife Joy.
-The family headed to Pantymwyn, Flintshire, Wales when he was four years old.
+The family moved to Pantymwyn, Flintshire, Wales when he was four years old.
 His primary education was fulfilled at Ysgol y Waun and he learned the basics of guitar there.
 Other activities involved football, rugby and starring in plays.
 Buckland also earned the Ron Bishop Trophy while in the Year 5 sports team.
 Studies continued at Alun School, where he took A-level music lessons.
 Former teacher Margaret Parr said he has particular talent for composition.

 During his youth, the guitarist listened to Jimi Hendrix and Eric Clapton records owned by his parents.
 He was encouraged to acquire further experience on the guitar by his brother Tim, who shared works from George Harrison, My Bloody Valentine, Ride, Sonic Youth, the Stone Roses and U2 with him.
 The former's debut album is what motivated Buckland to choose his instrument, though the first chords he learned were from "Kinky Afro" (1990) by Happy Mondays.

 He used to have piano lessons when he was seven years old, but did not enjoy them.
 At 10 years old, the guitarist was part of a rap group and experimented with computer music by using beats consisted of dog barks.
 Buckland then joined the Scouts when he was 11 years old and mentioned still liking the uniform in 2008.
 Moreover, the guitarist stated that one night when his friends were playing in a field, they had an encounter with an angry sheep which attacked him multiple times.
 The experience has led him to avoid wearing wool and eating lamb ever since.
 In 2019, he recalled taking a holiday job at the Daily Post, adding photos of houses for sale to the pressings.
 His education was continued at University College London, where he attained a 2:1 degree in mathematics and astronomy and formed Coldplay with Chris Martin, Guy Berryman and Will Champion.